William Regal: Personal life

-Matthews married Christina Beddoes in November 1986.
-They have three sons named Daniel, Bailey, and Dane.
-Bailey is also a wrestler and debuted on WWE's NXT UK brand under the ring name Charlie Dempsey in 2021.
+Matthews began dating Christina Beddoes in 1985, when they were both 17 years old, and they were married in November 1986.
+They have three sons, one of whom, Bailey, is a professional wrestler currently performing in WWE under the ring name Charlie Dempsey.

-Matthews' real accent, which greatly differs from the RP accent he primarily used on television, is a mixture of his native Staffordshire accent and a Lancashire accent inspired by his teenage years in Blackpool.
-He has a tattoo which says "Made in England" on his left leg and a rose with his wife's name on his left arm.
-His pets include two dogs, three cats, two snakes, eight lizards, and a tortoise; he once quipped that he owns so many pets because "humans disgust [him]".
+Matthews's accent is a combination of his native Black Country accent, the Lancashire accent he picked up after moving to Blackpool at age 16, and the slight Received Pronunciation accent he adopted as part of his haughty upper-class wrestling character.
+He has a tattoo of a rose adorned with his wife's name on his left arm and a tattoo of the words "made in England" on his left leg.
+His pets include two dogs, three cats, two snakes, eight lizards, and a tortoise; he once quipped that he owns so many pets because he sees humans as "vile creatures" who disgust him.